Building Resilience in Health Care in the time of COVID-19 through Collaboration - A Call to Action

 - Healthcare Financial Structure and Payment Models

-You can have access the full publication here: “Building Resilience in Health Care in the time of COVID-19 through Collaboration – A Call to Action“.
+To review and download the full publication, please follow the link here: “Building Resilience in Health Care in the time of COVID-19 through Collaboration – A Call to Action“.

-This Call to Action is the latest publication of the IPR.Global COVID-19 Taskforce – Resilience Initiative with the goal to raise awareness and urge the global health care communities to act strategic and bold, by using system approache, to address the imminent threat of a parallel burnout pandemic through collaboration.
+This Call to Action is the latest publication of the IPR.Global COVID-19 Taskforce – Resilience Initiative with the goal to raise awareness and urge the global health care communities to act strategic and bold, by using system approach, to address the imminent threat of a parallel burnout pandemic through collaboration.

 To facilitate the global conversation in building and leading resilience in health care, the IPR.Global is hosting two similar webinars as following:

 - March 29th, 2021 at 9-10am CT